currinjs/CurrinJS/aio/content/tutorial/toh-pt5.md

 Routing

 @intro
-Add the Angular component router and learn to navigate among the views.
+Add the Currin component router and learn to navigate among the views.

 @description